');

 About Cooksville, IL

-Cooksville is a small community in Illinois with a population of 191 residents.
-The median household income is $55,000 per year, which is near the national average.
-The median age in Cooksville is 36.8 years.
+Cooksville is a small community located in Illinois with a population of 191 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,000 per year, which is 27% below the national median of $75,149.
+The median age of 36.8 years is close to the US median age of 38.9 years.

 Cost of Living in Cooksville, IL